Ottsupi/movie_mite/README.md

     Gemini about it and was left convinced: You're fetching new, independent chunks of data (pages) and appending them to the existing list.
 Each page is a distinct unit of data.
+* Barrel Files.
+I just let the IDE handle importing, but I do see the advantage to lessen merge conflicts in larger teams.
+I'll get around to it at the end.
+* Error handling.
+I use try/catch blocks on network or cache requests.
+Beyond data layer, I use `Either` from `fpdart`.
+* Architecture for fetching data
+  * Initially, I thought that making a bunch of methods for `get___Movies()` is better than making a monster function handling everything.
+Further reading about TheMovieDB api revealed that those endpoints are only for convenience.
+Those are actually forms of `/discover` endpoint.
+  * Learning that, I decided to bunch them up in a `getMoviesByCollection()` method.
+  * Also, I'm going to try placing `favorites` in there too.
+I think it would be super easy to implement a simple favorites feature that way.
+I'll just take it out when it comes time to extend it.